-The coffee and hot food vendors are at the market every week.
+Coffee and hot food vendors are present in the park every week.
 The crepe sellers are present almost every week.
-Visitors need to be prepared to either join a long queue to buy a crepe or to get to the market early.
+Visitors need to be prepared to either join a long queue to buy a crepe or get to the market early.
 The crepes are very popular.
 It's also advisable for a visitor to arrive early if they want the best selection of baked goods.
 As 2 p.m. approaches, the bakery stalls may not have much left to offer visitors.
 On one visit I arrived at around 12 p.m. and found that a treat that I would have loved to have bought was sold out.

 A Visit to the Trout Lake Farmers Market

 Crafters are an important part of the Trout Lake market.
-On a specific day there may be painters, photographers, potters, woodworkers, jewelry makers, fibre artists, or textile artists present.
-“Vancouver Farmers Markets” is the society which runs all of the Vancouver markets.
+On a specific day, there may be painters, photographers, potters, woodworkers, jewelry makers, fibre artists, or textile artists present.
+“Vancouver Farmers Markets” is the society that runs all of the Vancouver markets.
 It holds a craft jury each year to decide which crafters are allowed to sell their creations.

 Benefits of Food From Farmers Markets